shekodn/shekodn.github.io/menu/about.md

 ---
 layout: page
-title: Welcome to my Blog!
+title: About
 ---
-*One day I'll be good, today I'm just having fun.*

-I'm a Security Engineer and a Tango aficionado.
+Hola!
+I'm Sergio, a Security Engineer and Tango aficionado from Mexico.

 I like to travel, meet new people, and give back my 2 cents whenever I can.

+## Let’s connect
+You can find me on Twitter as [@sergiodn_](https://twitter.com/sergiodn_).